 2) Upper Newport Bay: cadmium, copper, lead, zinc, chlordane, DDT, and PCBs

-Mass-based WLAs for dissolved cadmium, copper, lead, and zinc are assigned to be met in the receiving water of Upper Newport Bay.
-Concentration-based WLAs for cadmium, copper, lead, and zinc in Upper Newport Bay are assigned to Other NPDES Dischargers, which includes construction stormwater dischargers.
-However, the TMDL does not specifically identify construction stormwater dischargers as a major source of metals to the impaired waterbodies or divide the WLAs between permitted dischargers.
-The TMDL includes an option for the Water Boards to conduct a permit-specific analysis to dive the WLAs; however, conducting the analysis on a discharge flow, volume, and timing basis is not aligned with the framework of this General Permit.
-Therefore, these WLAs are translated as concentration-based numeric action levels (NALs) applied to the point(s) of discharge from the Responsible Discharger’s construction site.
-The concentration-based WLAs are translated into total concentrations using the CTR conversion factor for saltwater acute criteria.
-The NALs are shown in Table 75 below.
+Mass-based waste load allocations for dissolved cadmium, copper, lead, and zinc are assigned to be met in the receiving water of Upper Newport Bay.
+Concentration-based waste load allocations for cadmium, copper, lead, and zinc in Upper Newport Bay are assigned to Other NPDES Dischargers, which includes construction stormwater dischargers.
+However, the TMDL does not specifically identify construction stormwater dischargers as a major source of metals to the impaired waterbodies or divide the waste load allocations between permitted dischargers.
+The TMDL includes an option for the Water Boards to conduct a permit-specific analysis to dive the waste load allocations; however, conducting the analysis on a discharge flow, volume, and timing basis is not aligned with the framework of this General Permit.
+Therefore, these waste load allocations are translated as concentration-based numeric action levels applied to the point(s) of discharge from the Responsible Discharger’s construction site.
+The concentration-based waste load allocations are translated into total concentrations using the CTR conversion factor for saltwater acute criteria.
+The numeric action levels are shown in Table 75 below.

-The Revised Organochlorine Compounds TMDL assigns mass-based WLAs for chlordane, DDT, and PCBs on an annual basis to Responsible Dischargers in Upper Newport Bay, shown in Table 76 below.
+The Revised Organochlorine Compounds TMDL assigns mass-based waste load allocations for chlordane, DDT, and PCBs on an annual basis to Responsible Dischargers in Upper Newport Bay, shown in Table 76 below.
 Requiring Responsible Dischargers to calculate the construction site’s specific mass loading of a pollutant(s) would be impractical, costly, and not aligned with the requirements of this General Permit.
 However, as mentioned in the source analysis, most organochlorine compound loadings in this watershed are in the form of fine sediment transported through erosion.
 The TMDL’s implementation plan intends to use source control to reduce the loading of organochlorine compounds into the watershed, which is aligned with the requirements of this General Permit.
 Therefore, the following will address this TMDL:

 a) Comply with the site-specific erosion and sediment controls, and post-construction requirements in this General Permit.